Dear Michael – my friend and automotive expert,

 Now you know why the waiting lines for car repair are always much longer during the winter.
 If a car is not properly checked before cold weather arrives, a seemingly healthy car may not run so well when it’s cold.

 Before it gets cold, check the cooling system and the fuel/air intake system

 Because the car takes longer to warm up in cold weather, it is even more important to have these systems clean and working at top efficiency.
-An engine that isn’t really clean may “choke and die” in cold temperatures.

 Low coolant levels can cause a car to overheat in cold temps.
 The air filter should be checked and replaced if necessary.
 Also, a thorough diagnostic evaluation of the vehicle’s air intake and fuel injection system may reveal oil or fuel deposits.
-These need to be cleaned out so that the car can “breath” and run easier when it gets cold.
+These need to be cleaned out so that the car can “breathe” and run easier when it gets cold.